 There are many things landlords need to consider when they let their property.
-But one of the primary decisions you will make centres around letting your buy-to-let furnished or unfurnished.
+But one of the primary decisions you will make centres around whether you will let your buy-to-let furnished or unfurnished.
 To furnish or not to furnish?
 That is the question.

 Ultimately, it's entirely up to you whether you fully furnish, part furnish or offer your rental property as a blank canvas for renters.
 And while there's no definitive answer, we're here to help you make an informed decision with our guide to furnishing your buy-to-let.